Gurumote/Samurai-Paws-Rescue./README.md

 🥢 Closing Bark
 Join the Bark-Sensei Clan—a place where every dog’s a hero (at least in their own saga)!
 Fetch glory, share snacks, and let’s unleash legends together!

-May your kibbles be plentiful and your adventures be epic.